 3. Reduces cravings and desire for late-night snacking

 Normal hunger is different from a food craving.
 Your brain also needs fuel and nutrition because it needs to feel rewarded.
 However, cravings can be exceedingly difficult to suppress.
 Wouldn't it be best if you could prevent them from happening in the first place?
-Increasing your protein intake is one of the best preventative strategies.
+Increasing your protein intake with peanut butter is one of the best preventative strategies.
+Peanut butter satisfies that sweet craving and the protein in it will make sure you feel full and the craving stops.

 4. The shield against Alzheimer's and other neurodegenerative diseases